-From 24 June we are running a series of 12 free-of-charge, creative movement workshops for those with lived experience or affected by addiction.
+Fallen Angels in Bolton and Salford project is a 12-week free-of-charge creative movement workshops for those with lived experience or affected by addiction.

-We are an innovative charity run by people with lived experience of addiction and/or mental health adversity.
-Explore recovery through mindfulness and movement, led by professionals.
+We are an innovative charity run by people with lived experience of addiction and explore recovery through mindfulness and movement, led by professionals.

 The emphasis is on the group experience and achieving something special together and we intend to arrange a trip to the theatre too!

 Venue – Bolton: Octagon Theatre Studio, Howell Croft S, Bolton BL1 1SB

 Venue – Salford: StART, Brunswick House, 62 Broad Street, Salford, M6 5BZ

 Do you need to have any experience to take part?

 The quick answer is “no!”, this activity is all about introducing the concept of getting out of your mind and into your body.

 We start with breath work and explore different “recovery related” ideas and concepts through movement to improve wellbeing.

 It’s simple, everyday movement, which helps to calm busy minds.